 A key focus of this debate is the Bipolar Continuum Hypothesis (Neff, 2022), which posits that compassionate self-responding (CS) and uncompassionate self-responding (UCS) represent two ends of a single continuum, rather than distinct and unrelated constructs.
 Within this framework, self-kindness, common humanity, and mindfulness characterize the compassionate pole, whereas self-judgment, isolation, and over-identification define the uncompassionate pole.
 This perspective presents self-compassion as a multidimensional and dynamic system in which CS and UCS interact synergistically to regulate emotional well-being (Neff, 2022, 2023).
 Supporting this view, psychometric research demonstrates that the Self-Compassion Scale captures both a global self-compassion factor and six specific subfactors (Neff et al., 2017, 2021).

 Neff (2016a, 2016b; Neff & Tóth-Király, 2022) further emphasizes that self-compassion operates as a dynamic and interactive system, where the elements of CS and UCS continuously influence each other.
-She argues that conceptualizing CS and UCS as entirely separate constructs is a fallacy, advocating instead for the Self-Compassion Scale total score as a unified measure of self-compassion (Neff, 2023).
+The author argues that conceptualizing CS and UCS as entirely separate constructs is a fallacy, advocating instead for the Self-Compassion Scale total score as a unified measure of self-compassion (Neff, 2023).
 This perspective underscores the integrative nature of self-compassion, challenging dichotomous approaches and encouraging a more holistic understanding of its role in psychological well-being.

 Competing theoretical frameworks, however, question this view.
 Some researchers argue that CS and UCS are distinct psychological constructs rather than polar opposites (Muris et al., 2018; Muris & Otgaar, 2020; Muris & Petrocchi, 2017).
 This perspective is supported by studies indicating that UCS has stronger associations with psychopathology than CS (Muris, 2016).
 Additionally, evidence that individuals can exhibit high levels of both CS and UCS concurrently (Ullrich-French & Cox, 2020) poses a challenge to the strict bipolar continuum model, suggesting a more complex relationship between these constructs.